-- False alarms can increase once baby starts moving about more.
+- False alarms can increase once the baby starts moving about more.

 6. Dormi - Baby Monitor

 We live in an age of technology, and baby monitors have not been left behind.
 There are apps which allow you to monitor your baby from a smartphone or tablet as long as they have a working camera.
 All you need is two Android compatible devices and you can get set up.

 Downloadable from the Google Play store, this app works over cellular and Wi-Fi networks.
 There are even options for when the internet is not available, such as Wi-Fi direct or hotspots.

 Once you have the app on both the monitoring and parent devices, you’re ready to go.
 Dormi will activate vibration alerts and two-way talk via the device’s microphone.
 This means you can soothe your child without visiting the nursery-as they are older this can help transition them to independent sleep.